Understanding Start-to-Start Task Dependencies (with Examples)

 Start-to-start dependency example: Assembly of scaffolding and painting the exterior of a house

-Imagine a company is in the process of rolling out a new SAP system that is going to be used in all of their global locations.
+Imagine a company is in the process of rolling out a new ERP system that is going to be used in all offices across the world.

-Before the system goes live, it is standard protocol to perform a load test (or stress test) in order to see if the system can handle the actual transaction volume.
-Before the actual load test can start, it is important to have the monitoring processes set up and running in order to measure the transaction performance.
+Before load testing can start, it is important to have the monitoring processes set up and running in order to measure the transaction performance.

 System monitoring and load testing are an example for tasks which are connected as a start-to-start dependency.